knopflerfish/knopflerfish.org/htdocs/readme.txt

     Module layer now has support for all the required features in R4.
     The following optional features are not supported yet:
-    * Extensiont bundles
+    * Extension bundles
     * Permissions

     The fragment bundles implementation is still experimental and does not work together with requring bundles.
+There are also some problems when updating fragements.

   --- Life Cycle Layer ---

-    Some changes are still pending.
+    The following method is not implemented yet:
+    * Bundle.findEntries(String, String, boolean)

   --- Service Layer ---

-    Some changes are still pending.
+    Done.

   --- Framework Services ---

-    Start Level, Permission Admin and URL Handler services have been updated to conform to R4.
+    Start Level, Package Admin, Permission Admin and URL Handler services have been updated to conform to R4.
 The Conditional Permission Admin is not yet included.
-Package Admin handles all things except those that have to do with the unimplemented optional features.

 === Services (r4.cmpn) ===